Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Tokenization/TransAmor.md

 tags: [Stored Credentials, Token, Tokenization, API Reference]
 ---

-# Tokenization
+# TransAmor

-**[Tokenization](?path=docs/Resources/FAQs-Glossary/Glossary.md#tokenization)** is a process of replacing sensitive data with non-sensitive equivalent, referred to as a token.
-A merchant can either submit a request to tokenize a [payment source](?path=docs/Resources/Guides/Payment-Sources/Source-Type.md) as part of a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md), [verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) or [card capture](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md) request, or can tokenize the the payment source only by sending a request to the [tokens](#tokens-request) endpoint.
+TransAmor is a secure **[Tokenization](?path=docs/Resources/FAQs-Glossary/Glossary.md#tokenization)** service that helps merchants protect sensitive payment data.
+Through TransAmor, merchants can replace sensitive payment information, such as credit card numbers, with non-sensitive equivalents known as tokens.
+Merchants can tokenize payment sources as part of various transactions, including [charges](?path=docs/Resources/API-Documents/Payments/Charges.md), [verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) or [card capture](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md) request either by including a tokenization request in the transaction or by sending a separate request to the tokens endpoint

 - **Customer Authorized:** Customer authorizes storage of their payment data in a website, app or software as a payment token for subsequent or bill pay transactions.
   - Requires the use of [stored credentials](?path=docs/Resources/Guides/Stored-Credentials.md) (Credentials on File) in the requests.